c4tom/DreamDevBox/docs/intermediate/best-practice.rst

 correct location.
 By having all configuration files in one place, you can see and track changes easily as well as bein able to jump back to previous configurations.

-In case of the Devilbox ``.env`` file, just store this file in your repository and symlink it to the Devilbox git directiry.
-This way you make sure that you keep your file, even when the Devilbox git directory is deleted and you also have a means of keeping track about changes you made.
+In case of the DreamDevBox ``.env`` file, just store this file in your repository and symlink it to the DreamDevBox git directiry.
+This way you make sure that you keep your file, even when the DreamDevBox git directory is deleted and you also have a means of keeping track about changes you made.

 You could also go further and have several ``.env`` files available somewhere.
 Each of those files